'Eye of fire' in Mexican waters snuffed out, says national oil company | Headlines

 Angel Carrizales, head of Mexico's oil safety regulator ASEA, wrote on Twitter that the incident "did not generate any spill."
 He did not explain what was burning on the water's surface.
 Ku Maloob Zaap is Pemex's biggest crude oil producer, accounting for more than 40% of its nearly 1.7 million barrels of daily output.

-"The turbomachinery of Ku Maloob Zaap's active production facilities were affected by an electrical storm and heavy rains," according to an incident report shared by one of Reuters' sources.
-Those details were not mentioned in Pemex's statement.
-Company workers used nitrogen to control the fire, according to one of the sources.
+"The turbomachinery of Ku Maloob Zaap's active production facilities were affected by an electrical storm and heavy rains," according to a Pemex incident report shared by one of Reuters' sources.
+Company workers used nitrogen to control the fire, the report added.

+Details from the incident report were not mentioned in Pemex's brief press statement and the company did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)